-- Your share of the cost for a covered drug will be either coinsurance or a copayment, whichever is the larger amount: - o either coinsurance of 5% of the cost of the drug - \circ or \$4.15 for a generic drug or a drug that is treated like a generic and \$10.35 for all other drugs.
+- Your share of the cost for a covered drug will be either coinsurance or a copayment, whichever is the larger amount: - \circ either coinsurance of 5% of the cost of the drug - $\circ or$ \$4.15 for a generic drug or a drug that is treated like a generic and \$10.35 for all other drugs.
+Coverage of generic drugs to treat erectile dysfunction is covered during the Catastrophic Coverage Stage with a quantity limit of four (4) pills every month.